SumoLogic/sumologic-kubernetes-collection/docs/non-helm-installation.md

 **We do not provide YAML that can be directly applied and it must be generated.**

-This document has instructions for setting up Sumo Logic collection using Fluentd, Fluent-Bit, Prometheus and Falco.
+This document has instructions for setting up Sumo Logic collection using OpenTelemetry Collector, Prometheus and Falco.

 - [Requirements](#requirements)
 - [Prerequisite](#prerequisite)